Tokyo Electron (OTCMKTS:TOELY) Releases FY 2022 Earnings Guidance

-TOELY has been the subject of several research analyst reports.
-Zacks Investment Research lowered Tokyo Electron from a hold rating to a sell rating in a research report on Friday, July 16th.
-Mizuho lowered Tokyo Electron from a buy rating to a neutral rating in a report on Wednesday.
+Several analysts have recently commented on TOELY shares.
+Zacks Investment Research downgraded shares of Tokyo Electron from a hold rating to a sell rating in a report on Friday, July 16th.
+Mizuho cut shares of Tokyo Electron from a buy rating to a neutral rating in a research note on Wednesday, August 18th.

 Tokyo Electron Ltd. engages in the development, manufacture, and sale of semiconductor production equipment and industrial electronics products for flat panel display manufacturing equipment.
 It operates through the following segments: Semiconductor Production Equipment (SPE), Flat Panel Display (FPD) Production Equipment and Others.